-Your living trust is much more than just a will or a trust document that says which heirs get what percentage or which specific items that you leave behind should you die.
-A living trust details how and when heirs are to receive their inheritance, who is to take over any businesses in question, and many crucial issues of your estate.
-A living trust is very specific in how an estate is to be dealt with.
-Therefore, the choice of a trustee for your living will is a very important decision in your estate planning process.
+Your living trust is much more than just a document that says which heirs get what percentage of your estate or what items of personal property you leave behind when you die.
+A living trust details the manner and timing of when heirs are to receive their inheritance, who is to take over any businesses in question, and many crucial issues of your estate.
+A living trust is very specific in how your estate is to be finalized.
+Therefore, the choice of a trustee for your living trust is a very important decision in your estate planning process.

 Living Trusts: Choosing a Trusted Friend

-When choosing a person to be the trustee of your living will, you need to answer on question:
+When choosing a person to be the trustee of your trust, you need to answer this central question:

 - Who could step into my place and confidently act as I would in carrying out my wishes?

-It is vitally important to choose someone that you have full faith and confidence in.
-You should feel at ease that he or she would carry out your requests as they are written in your estate planning documents.
-Some typical choices include a:
+It is vitally important to choose someone you have full faith and confidence in.
+You should sincerely believe that he or she would carry out your directives as they are written in your estate plan.
+Some typical choices to serve or trustee include a:

 - Close family friend